-...use a Segway, an electric skateboard or a hoverboard!
-These new machines are becoming more popular and paving the way to new methods of getting around.
+These new vehicles are becoming much more popular and opening the way to new modes of mobility.

 Subscribe to our newsletter and stay informed about energyfacts.